danielabar/meblog/src/markdown/datadog-heroku-rails.md

 ## Unified Service Tagging

 When the Datadog agent runs on the web and worker dyno's, in addition to sending instrumentation data from the Rails application and background jobs to Datadog, it also sends metrics about the web and worker dynos such as memory and CPU utilization.
-We need to ensure that these are correctly tagged with the service, environment, and release versions so that the host metrics can be filtered on, and correlated to the APM data.
+We need to ensure this information is correctly tagged with the service, environment, and release versions so that the host metrics can be filtered on, and correlated to the APM data.
 For example, when investigating a particular Rails controller action, it would be interesting to see if there's a memory spike every time it runs.

 Datadog can display this information all in a single view, but it requires setting up [Unified Service Tagging](https://docs.datadoghq.com/getting_started/tagging/unified_service_tagging/).
 The documentation mentions several different ways to set this up, but on Heroku, our team found this easiest to accomplish with a [Prerun script](https://docs.datadoghq.com/agent/basic_agent_usage/heroku/#prerun-script).